 A further MCIO expansion port is available on the opposite end of the card to support a wide array of additional latency critical application use cases.
 For example, the MCIO port can be used to connect the card to peripherals such as an NVMe storage array for computational storage or database acceleration applications.
-An MCIO connection can be a better option than using the PCIe interface connecting to the host processor because it offers a deterministic link eliminating system-level latency and jitter.
 The MCIO port can also bring in additional network connections beyond the QSPF-DD or QSFP56, allowing for port expansion.